SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/prep-for-prod/prep-for-prod.md

 # Prepare the Project for Production

-## Usage scenario
+## Usage Scenario

 To use the SAP S/4HANA Cloud Extensibilty service to access the Business Partner API, you need some additional configurations.

 ## Prerequisites

-You have set up the connectiion to an SAP S/4HANA Cloud system.
+You have set up the connection to an SAP S/4HANA Cloud system.
 See [Configure the connectivity between SAP S/4HANA Cloud and SAP BTP](../../s4hana-cloud-to-btp-connectivity/README.md).

 ## Content